Jonas Šliūpas

-Jonas Šliūpas (6 March 1861 – 6 November 1944) was a prominent and prolific Lithuanian activist during the Lithuanian National Revival.
+Jonas Šliūpas (6 March 1861 – 6 November 1944) was a Lithuanian activist during the Lithuanian National Revival.
 For 35 years, he lived in the United States working to build national consciousness of Lithuanian Americans.
 He edited numerous periodicals, organized various societies, and published some 70 books and brochures on various topics.
 His sharp criticism of the Catholic Church made him highly controversial and unpopular among the conservative Lithuanians.

 As a student at Mitau Gymnasium, Šliūpas read works by John William Draper that he later credited for laying the foundations for his lifelong dedication to freethought, promotion of science, and criticism of the Catholic Church.
 His studies at the Imperial Moscow University and Saint Petersburg Imperial University were cut short when was imprisoned for participating in a student riot in 1882.
 He fled to East Prussia where he edited Aušra, the first Lithuanian newspaper.
 He fled from the German police to United States in June 1884.
 Despite severe financial hardships, he began publishing Lithuanian newspapers Unija and Lietuviškasis balsas.
 Soon, Pennsylvania Lithuanians began publishing Vienybė lietuvninkų in response to Šliūpas' anti-Catholic and anti-Polish rhetoric. Šliūpas established the Lithuanian Scientific Society which was active until 1896.
 To secure means of making a decent living, Šliūpas studied medicine at the University of Maryland School of Medicine and started a successful private medical practice in 1891.